Don't miss out! Get the best events & activities in your inbox weekly...

 This music video for 'Rapture' by Blondie features Basquiat as a DJ - he shows up at about 1:49 in the song when she begins rapping.
 Fab Five Freddy and graffiti artist Lee Quiñones also make cameo appearances.
 'Rapture' was the first number-one song in the U.S. to feature rap vocals.

-Writing the Future: Basquiat and the Hip Hop Generation will be on exhibit at the Museum of Fine Arts Boston from Oct 18, 2020 - May 16, 2021.
-Advance timed ticket entry is required.
+Writing the Future: Basquiat and the Hip Hop Generation was on exhibit at the Museum of Fine Arts Boston from Oct 18, 2020 - May 16, 2021.

 If you are intrigued and looking more information, you can preview the accompanying exhibit publication here.
 The MFA is just one of many amazing Boston Museums.
 A visit to each one will bring it's very own adventure.

-For more ideas on things to do in Boston and things to do in Boston with Kids, visit our handy guide to help you navigate the best family-friendly places to visit.
+For more ideas on things to do in Boston and things to do in Boston with Kids, visit our handy guide to help you navigate the best family-friendly places to visit; or stay in the know all the time with our free, weekly events newsletter!

 You may also be interested in finding out about things to do near some of the top local universities, like Boston University, MIT, Tufts, Northeastern and Boston College.

-Stacey Sao has been the Managing Director of the family-friendly events and activities website, BostonCentral for almost 20 years.
+Stacey Sao has been the Managing Director of the family-friendly events and activities website, BostonCentral for well over 20 years.
 She continues to enjoy discovering and exploring new places to visit in the Greater Boston area.